The professors in this program are wonderful. They make themselves available whenever you need...

 CRJ 622 Basic Principles of Behavior Analysis (3 credits)*

 Learning serves as the basis for behavior change.
 In the field of criminal justice, programs often attempt to rehabilitate delinquents and offenders.
-This is an advanced course on principles of learning.
-This course will cover studies of principles of learning from relatively simple animal studies to more complex issues such as the acquisition of human language.
+This is an advanced course on the principles of learning and will cover studies of principles of learning from relatively simple animal studies to more complex issues such as the acquisition of human language.
 We will outline from a behavior analytic perspective on such issues as thinking, feeling, and imagining.
 We will follow the structure of Catania's text including an overview of learning processes, learning without words in an evolutionary context, and with words examining memory.

 CRJ 623 Applied Behavior Analysis (3 credits)*

-Often Criminal Justice personnel are called to function as behavior managers.
-To function effectively as a behavior manager/analyst, Criminal Justice Personnel need to grasp the basic concepts of human behavior and its change.
+To function effectively as a behavior manager/analyst, Criminal Justice Personnel need to grasp the basic concepts of human behavior and how it can change.
 This course covers the practical aspects of being an applied behavior analyst working in the criminal justice system, school system and the community setting.
-The topics will cover: basic principles of applied behavior analysis; the application of these principles to children ADHD, ODD, and CD8; writing behavioral objectives; training parents and paraprofessionals to execute operant and respondent based treatments; programming for generalization; working as a behavior analyst in a CASSP system; and legal and ethical issues in the treatment of children in a diverse society.
+The topics will cover: basic principles of applied behavior analysis; the application of these principles to children ADHD, ODD, and CD8; writing behavioral objectives; training parents and paraprofessionals to execute operant and respondent based treatments; working as a behavior analyst in a CASSP system; and legal and ethical issues in the treatment of children in a diverse society.

 CRJ 624 Behavior Analysis and Consultation (3 credits)*

-Professionals in the field of criminal justice often serve as consultants.
-Consultation has become a major approach to service delivery of psycho-educational services to children and adolescents.
+Professionals in the fields of criminal justice often serve as consultants.
 This course focuses on behavioral consultation in the juvenile justice system, school system, workplace, and community settings.
-The topics covered are best practices in behavioral consultation, the verbal behavior of the consultant and the consultee, building a consulting relationship, problem identification interviewing, direct observation methodology, problem analysis interviewing, skills and functional behavioral assessment methodology, functional analysis, standardized behavioral assessment, positive behavioral support and developing a competing behaviors model, treatment plan design and implementation, and treatment evaluation using single subject designs and graphical analysis of the data.
+The topics covered are best practices in behavioral consultation, the verbal behavior of the consultant and the consultee, building a consulting relationship, problem identification interviewing, direct observation methodology, skills and functional behavioral assessment methodology, functional analysis, positive behavioral support and developing a competing behaviors model, treatment plan design and implementation, and treatment evaluation using single subject designs and graphical analysis of the data.

 CRJ 625 Behavioral Development (3 credits)*

 Many people in the justice system today are there because of emotional and behavioral disorders.
-Conceptualization of behavior problems and the origins of behavioral disorders are critical to the functioning of a criminal justice professional.
-This course focuses on basic principles in Behavior Analysis and how they shape the development of normal and abnormal children.
+This course focuses on basic principles in Behavior Analysis and how they shape the development of normal and developmentally challenged children.
 The role of these principles in normal development and developmental problems such as language delays, motor developmental delays, conduct and oppositional defiant disorder, childhood depression and autism are explored.
 The course reviews field applications including observations, functional behavioral assessment, curriculum-based measures and intervention strategies that involve both the school and the family.

 CRJ 626 Clinical Behavior Analysis (3 credits)*